Muhate/FIM-with-Wazuh/README.md

 For setting up VirtualBox, follow <a href="https://github.com/Muhate/Setting-Up-VirtualBox">this guide</a>

    - **5.2: Setting Up Windows 2022 on VirtualBox**

+For setting up Windows 2022 on VirtualBox, follow <a href="https://github.com/Muhate/Install-Windows-on-VirtualBox">this guide</a>

+   - **5.3: Setting Up Ubuntu Server 24.04.LTS on VirtualBox**

+For setting up VirtualBox, follow <a href="https://github.com/Muhate/Setting-Up-VirtualBox">this guide</a>

      - Update the package manager:
        ```bash
        sudo apt-get update